Come Worship with Us at Emporia Presbyterian Church

 - Holy Week Worship

-- Quiet Side of Christmas - an open sanctuary time of quiet reflection and personal prayer from 12:00-1:00pm (with prayers offered by the pastor at 12:30pm), Tuesdays and Wednesdays during Advent at the Downtown campus, 802 Commercial Street.
+- Quiet Side of Christmas - an open sanctuary time of quiet reflection and personal prayer from 12:00-1:00pm (with prayers offered by the pastor at 12:30pm), Wednesdays during Advent at the Downtown campus, 802 Commercial Street.

 - Christmas Eve